marolAI/seams-workshop.github.io/_topic/02_workspace.md

 Your future self is probably the top stakeholder.
 Think about designing products that will be distributed, either to your future self or to others.

 * If you can't keep everything in one directory, maintain an up-to-date Project Map document that points to all resources.
+Think of your project as a network of resources.
+It needs to have a clearly identifiable **root** from which you can reach everything else-- no orphans.
 * Use a directory hierarchy for major dimensions (e.g., studies, data types), and file names for minor dimensions (e.g., replicates, dates).
 * Use "Archive" subdirs to keep your project tidy (leave them out of a distributed package)
 * Use “README.txt” files to explain major directories